 Fiber-rich Carbohydrates | Can aid in weight management |

 As you can see, simple carbohydrates can contribute to weight gain due to their high sugar content and low nutritional value.
 On the other hand, complex carbohydrates, such as whole grains, fruits, and vegetables, provide essential nutrients and fiber, which can support weight loss.
 Fiber-rich carbohydrates, like legumes and certain fruits, can also help you feel fuller for longer, reducing the likelihood of overeating.
+These foods are essential for weight management because they offer more than just satiety.

 Differentiating Between Good and Bad Carbohydrates